NETWORG/blog/_posts/2020-05-30-calling-http-endpoints-via-onpremises-data-gateway.md

 Next up, was the need to make the actual call to customer's API.
 So I parsed the JSON response from the token endpoint, added the token into the `Authorization: Bearer <token>` header and made the call which went through the gateway and retrieved the data!

 So a story with a good ending.
 I was honestly surprised that a connector called [HTTP with Azure AD](https://docs.microsoft.com/en-us/connectors/webcontents/) (I already used the connector in past to call Azure AD protected APIs in the cloud) would let me call on-premises REST API via the on-premises data gateway.
+Obviously, if you don't require the use of `Authorization` header in your on-premises API requests, you are best off with making the custom connector instead.